timescale/docs/promscale/installation/debian-ubuntu.md

-# Install Promscale on Debain or Ubuntu
+# Install Promscale on Debian or Ubuntu
 You can install Promscale on any Debian or Ubuntu system where you have an already installed and working Prometheus or OpenTelemetry environment.